cognizant-ai-lab/nsflow/README.md

 # NSFlow - A FastAPI based client for NeuroSan

 NSFlow is a framework that enables users to explore, visualize, and interact with smart agent networks.
-It integrates **Neuro-SAN** for intelligent agent-based interactions.
+It integrates **NeuroSan** for intelligent agent-based interactions.

 ![Project Logo](docs/snapshot01.png)